RACE BRIEFING

 RELAY RUNNER

-Before the start: Put your clothes (and everything you need after the race) in the BLUE bag and deposit it either next to the relay handover (marked area in the transition area) or have your cyclist take it with him/her to the finish area.
+Before the start: Put your clothes (and everything you need after the race) in the GREEN bag and deposit it eather in the After Race Area or have your cyclist take it with him/her to the finish area.

-Start: Wait for your cyclist inside the marked area and take the timing chip from him/her.
+Start: Wait for your cyclist inside the marked “handover zone” and take the timing chip from him/her.

 Finish: At the end of the race, go to the ‘recovery area’ after the finish and refresh yourself with food and drinks.